SunGard-Labs/grunt-sg-release/README.md

 This task provides a standard workflow for creating releases on git repositories.
 It extends the [grunt-bump](https://github.com/vojtajina/grunt-bump) plugin task in order to provide some of the essential release steps.
 Getting to know both tasks will help a lot when you want to configure your custom releases.

+## Requirements

-### Requirements
+### Grunt

+First of all, this plugin requires Grunt.
+If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
+Once you're familiar with that process, you may install this plugin with this command:

+### Git, Bower and npm

 In order to use this task you will need `git` installed and available as a system-wide command. **npm** and **Bower** are also required in order to validate HTML5 packages but you can disable this validation using the configurable options.

+### Gitflow branches

 This release task was created to work with the [Gitflow Workflow](https://www.atlassian.com/git/workflows#!workflow-gitflow).
 If your Git repository is not using something similar, chances are that you do not should use this plugin.

+Your Git repository will need to have both *develop* and *master* branches created and pushed to the remote server.
+Also, do not try to recreate existing versions, this will break [grunt-bump](https://github.com/vojtajina/grunt-bump) release cycle.

 ## Getting Started
-This plugin requires Grunt.

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install grunt-sg-release --save-dev